-Father Hanly’s excellent homily for 29th Sunday in Ordinary Time, Year B, is on Jesus, the Suffering Servant of God.
+The written version of Father Hanly’s excellent homily for 29th Sunday in Ordinary Time, Year B, is entitled “The Suffering Servant of God.”

 As we draw near to the end of the present Liturgical Year, the readings of today take on a new urgency and significance.
 Today’s first reading from the Book of Isaiah the Prophet begins with the startling sentence: “The Lord was pleased to crush him with suffering.”
 Isaiah is speaking about the Suffering Servant of God, who gives his life to save his people.
 And then in today’s Gospel we see Jesus and his disciples on the last leg of their long journey from the north of Palestine to the gates of the city of Jerusalem.
 It is there that Jesus is destined to suffer and to die.